airlaunch-ch/airlaunch-cli/README.md

 Thats's it!
 Airflow is now available on localhost:8080

 # Testing DAGs
-To test dags without needing to start the web server, you can use the airflow command line interface.
+To test dags without needing to start the web server, you can use the airlaunch cli command line interface.
-You can run airflow commands using the command passthrough functionality:
+You can run any airflow command using the command passthrough functionality:

 ```./air pass [airflow command]```